joooons/vocabhelper/README.md

 # Vocab Helper

 Vocab Helper allows the user to practice their knowledge of Biblical Hebrew words with a custom-made practice quiz.
-The quizzes are designed for practicing rather than testing.
+The quizzes are designed for practicing rather than for testing.

 Vocab Helper was made with: